-Bilingual/ESL Education
+Dual Language/Bilingual Immersion/ESL Education

-The San Elizario Independent School District is committed to addressing the needs of students who are identified as Emergent Bilingual (EB) and to provide Bilingual Education and English as a Second Language (ESL) programs that emphasize the mastery of English language skills that will enable English language learners to succeed and to master the Texas Essential Knowledge and Skills (TEKS).
+The San Elizario Independent School District (SEISD) is committed to addressing the needs of students identified as Emergent Bilingual (EB).
+Therefore, it is providing Bilingual Education and English as Second Language programs that emphasize the mastery of English language skills that will enable EBs to master the Texas Essential Knowledge and Skills (TEKS).

-The San Elizario ISD launched its first-ever dual language education program on the 2020- 2021 school year.
-The program is now available for students in Pre-Kindergarten through Second grade.
-Each year the program will grow.
-The goal is to have students take advantage of dual-language classes up to their twelfth-grade year.
+The San Elizario ISD launched its first-ever dual language education program during the 2020- 2021 school year.
+The program is now available for students in Pre-Kindergarten through third grade, with the program growing into the next grade level each year.
+The goal is to have students take advantage of the dual-language program through their senior year in high school.

-Dual Lnguage teachers use special techniques called Sheltered Instruction to help those children who are working in their second language.
-Every teacher must follow the curriculum guidelines for every subject as set forth by the state of Texas.
-The only difference is that the teacher and students are doing all of this in two languages.
-Also, the dual-language includes unique features.
-Students immersed in both languages; 50% English/50% Spanish instruction will take place, as they study the same subjects as other students.
-The teacher does not translate for the students.
-Children have a natural language-learning capacity, and using a second language to learn at school is a natural way to pick up that language.
+Dual Language teachers use Sheltered Instruction strategies to help EB students simultaneously learn English and academic content.
+Every teacher must follow the curriculum guidelines for every grade and subject set forth by the state of Texas.
+The only difference is that this is all accomplished in two languages.
+Students are immersed in both languages (50% English & 50% Spanish) during instruction as learning takes place while they study the same subjects as their peers; the teacher does not translate for the students.
+Children have a natural language-learning capacity and learning through their first language is a natural way to pick up the second language.
 Finally, students will need the full support of their families to succeed.
-Dual-language is a challenging program, but the family does not have to be bilingual.
+Dual language is a challenging program that requires a long-term commitment by the family.
+However, the family does not need to be bilingual to take advantage of this rigorous and additive instructional program.